What is the European Biocidal Products Regulation (EU) 528/2012?

 The regulatory situation in the USA and the rest of the World

 In the United States, Citriodiol® is more commonly known as Oil of Lemon Eucalyptus, or OLE.
-It was first registered with the Environmental Protection Agency in 2002, since then, it has been sold nationwide in a 30% or 40% formula.
+It was first registered with the Environmental Protection Agency in 2002, since then, it has been sold nationwide in 30% formulations.
 It is the only naturally sourced non-GMO repellent whose efficacy against mosquitoes that carry Zika virus and West Nile virus is recognised by the Centers for Disease Control and Prevention.
 Please see this direct link to a published document on the US CDC website.

 At Citrefine’s request the description of Citriodiol® in Canada has been formerly changed by PMRA from p-menthane-3,8-diol and related oil of lemon eucalyptus compounds, to Oil of lemon eucalyptus, hydrated, cyclized (effective October 2017).
 This new name is more consistent with chemical identification used by authorities in the US, EU and other jurisdictions and emphasises that it is Citriodiol®’s inclusion of the many naturally occurring components found in the botanical source that give it its remarkable efficacy, and not the PMD content alone.